About the Windows Server Backup Retention Period

 Many people use Windows Server Backup to backup their servers and files.
 However, after running backups for a while, they do have some doubts.
-Why did Windows Server Backup not doing incremental backup though incremental backup is configured?
+Why did Windows Server Backup not doing incremental backup though the incremental backup is configured?
 Why did it only keep one backup in the backup drive?
-How did backup disk become full?
+How did the backup disk become full?

 To break these down, you must understand the Windows Server Backup retention policy.
-Windows Server Backup has automatic disk usage management function that will delete old backup versions when there is no enough space for the current backup.
+Windows Server Backup has an automatic disk usage management function that will delete old backup versions when there is no enough space for the current backup.
 The retention policy is a certain rule to determine which backups to delete.

-As you know, Windows Server Backup save the backup versions in volume shadow copies by creating a shadow copy of the backup volume after a new backup is complete.
+As you know, Windows Server Backup saves the backup versions in volume shadow copies by creating a shadow copy of the backup volume after a new backup is complete.
 Since the old backup versions are saved in shadow copies, you cannot delete it in File Explorer and you can only see the latest backup saved as a VHD file or VHDX file(since Windows Server 2012).

 To save the shadow copies, Windows Server Backup will locate a certain space called diff area.
 If the program detects that the backup drive has insufficient space for the new backup to come, it will automatically delete the oldest backup version to free some space by shrinking the diff area.

 Nevertheless, it will stop shrinking the allocated space for shadow copies when the diff area is about 1/8 of the backup volume size.
-Therefore, your backup will fail because of backup disk full.
+Therefore, your backup will fail because of the backup disk full.
 When the backup disk gets filled, you can use WBadmin delete backup to delete old backups to free up space.

 Since there is no way to create volume shadow copy of a network shared folder, scheduled backups on network location will only be performed as full backup.
 What’s worse, the new backup will overwrite the previous one, which is to say that you may have none backup if the backup fails in the middle.

 Therefore, the Windows Server Backup retention period is not referring to network backup.
-If you need a better backup retention policy or prefer network backup solution, you can use third party backup software for Windows Server instead of Windows Server Backup.
+If you need a better backup retention policy or prefer network backup solution, you can use third-party backup software for Windows Server instead of Windows Server Backup.

-Besides, you can set up an email notification to notify your whether the backup is complete or failed.
+Besides, you can set up an email notification to notify you whether the backup is complete or failed.

 1. Download, and run this server backup tool.

-2. Under the “Backup” tab, you can see four types of backup, System Backup, Disk Backup, Partition Backup, and File Backup.
-Select “System Backup” here as an example.
+2. Under the Backup tab, you can see four types of backup.
+Select System Backup here as an example.

-3. Since the program will include the system related items into the backup automatically, click the marked box to decide where you want to put the image backups
+3. Since the program will include the system related items into the backup automatically, click the marked box to decide where you want to put the image backups.

 4. Click on the “Schedule” button down the window to create a scheduled backup.

-5. At last, click “Start Backup” to make this backup task on schedule.
+5. At last, click Start Backup to make this backup task on schedule.

 If you want to protect unlimited PCs and servers within your company, you may choose AOMEI Backupper Technician Plus.
 It offers unlimited billable technical services to clients.
 It also enables you to copy installation directory for portable version creation.